-Have you have ever lost, dropped, or suddenly had an Android device mysteriously stop working?
+Have you ever lost, dropped, or suddenly had an Android device mysteriously stop working?
 Then you’ll understand the need to back up your data.

-Of course, you connect your device to a computer to copy across the files manually.
+Of course, you connect your device to a computer to copy the files across manually.
 However, as with everything nowadays, it’s also possible to automate the process with an app.

 The great thing about an Android backup app is that you can easily ensure your data is being saved regularly with scheduling.
 This means that, if disaster strikes, your Android backups will be as up-to-date as possible.